SpiriitLabs/form-filter-bundle/Resources/doc/working-with-the-bundle.md

 You can embed a filter inside another one.
 It could be a way to filter elements associated to the "root" one.

 In the two following sections (A and B), I suppose we have 2 entities Item and Options.
-And Item has a collection of Option and and Option has one Item.
+And Item has a collection of Options and Option has one Item.

 #### A. Collection

-Let's say the entity we filter with the `ItemFilterType` filter is related to a collection of options, and an option has 2 fields: label and color.
+Let's say the entity we filter with the `ItemFilterType` filter is related to a collection of options, and an option has two fields: label and color.
 We can filter entities by their option's label and color by creating and using a `OptionsFilterType` inside `ItemFilterType`:

-The `OptionsFilterType` class is a standard form, and would looks like:
+The `OptionsFilterType` class is a standard form, and would look like:

 ```php
 <?php